 The Ninja 1550 Watt was at the front of the pack in nearly all of our tests, losing out on a superlative only in our ease of cleaning metric.
 This earned it the highest overall score, and made it a shoo-in for your Editors' Choice Award.

 The Ninja 1550 Watt shared the top spot in our cooking tests with a number of different models.
 While no particular dish we made with it was the absolute best of the bunch, it proved to be far more versatile than most other machines, as all of its food offerings were of an above average quality.

 Pretty much across the board the Ninja 1550 Watt cooked great food in our testing.
 Both its onion rings and tater tots came out golden brown with a nice crisp.
 Its doughnuts likewise had a great texture, with just a slight crunch on the outside and nice, fluffy insides.
 It also excelled at making chicken.
 Like all of the fryers we tested, it certainly couldn't replicate actual fried chicken, but it did cook a super tender chicken breast that had just a bit of a crispy skin.

 The one area where none of the fryers we tested excelled, including the Ninja 1550 Watt, was in making sweet potato fries.
-No model was able to get these fries truly crispy, but there were a few models that did noticeably better than the Ninja 1550 Watt in this arena (like the GoWISE 3.7 Quart).
+No model was able to get these fries truly crispy, but there were a few models that did noticeably better than the Ninja 1550 Watt in this arena.
 While we wouldn't' call this a weakness, as no model made really good fries, the Ninja 1550 Watt may not be the best choice if all you're looking for is a healthier way to make sweet potato fries.

 Thanks to a clear interface, a well-designed frying basket, and a thoughtful range of cooking settings, the Ninja 1550 Watt earned one of the highest scores in our user friendliness testing.